This article will discuss the concepts of compassionate leave, exploring the different types, applicability and implementation strategies.

 The law on bereavement leave in the UK

-Employers in the UK are allowed to take compassionate or bereavement leaves, but the law is extremely vague regarding payment.
+Employers in the UK may allow compassionate or bereavement leave, but the law is vague regarding payment.
 In accordance with the Employment Rights Act 1996, employees are entitled to a "reasonable" amount of time off for emergencies.

 It is not a statutory right to receive payment for bereavement leave.
 However, the law states that such time off will not be granted for situations that employees are aware of in advance.